-About the Debt Validation Notice
+About the Regulation F Model Validation Notice

 The first point Bender and Needleman want all agencies to understand?
 This document is intended to be a notice or form, NOT a letter.